eng-gabs/cmms-api/readme.md

 ### Postman:

-If you use postman for testing you can download the [json file] in the root directory to test it faster.
+If you use postman for testing you can download the postman json file in the root directory to test it.

 ### Integration Tests: